-Do your kids have their countdown clock for the last day of school started?
+Have your kids started their countdown for the last day of school yet?

-I know, they come into the house carrying that huge paper bag with their whole desk or locker just dumped in it (UGH!).
+They run into the house carrying that huge lot -- their whole desk or locker just dumped in it (UGH!) -- and it just spills out on the floor, quickly forgotten.

-When they get home on that last day with ALL THEIR STUFF, give them a snack!
+Once they get home on that last day with ALL THEIR STUFF, I give them a snack.

 Seriously - food goes a long way to making kids more cooperative (try a Popsicle as a last day of school celebration :)